 Cut the chicken.
 Thaw and trim chicken breasts.
 Pat down with a paper towel and cut into 1 1/2-2″ chunks.
-Place chicken in a glass bowl or zip top bag.
+Place in a glass bowl or zip top bag.

 Add marinade and veggies.
 Add in the peppers and ingredients for marinade.
 Toss until everything is evenly coated, then place in the refrigerator for at least 30 minutes.